From Venezuela to Iran, putting America first appeals to both Republicans and Democrats

 Written by Mark Hannah

-Mark is a senior fellow at the Eurasia Group Foundation’s Independent America project and host of the podcast, None Of The Above.
+Mark is a senior fellow with the Independent America project at the Institute for Global Affairs and the host of IGA’s podcast, None Of The Above.

 Read more from Mark